-Audit Wales - Setting of Well-being Objectives Report 2022/23The Council will examine the performance measures available and assess these alongside the Welsh Government's National performance indicators and Milestones.The Council will examine the performance measures available and assess these alongside the Welsh Government's National performance indicators and Milestones.The council will examine the performance measures available and assess these alongside the Welsh Government's National performance indicators and Milestones.The council will examine the performance measures available and assess these alongside the Welsh Milestones.Secondal performance multipe of for souch as the Gwent Public Services Board, Cardiff Capital Region.People, Policy & Transformation31st March 2024 Action No. Recommendation / Issue(s) Action Lead Service Area Anticipation Completion Date 9 Well-being Objectives Report 2022/23 As the Council develops the measures it will use to monitor progress against its Well-being objectives, it should ensure they reflect the sustainable development principle - for example enabling it to monitor: Progress against long and short-term objectives and Progress against objectives that cut across multiple of its own services and other performance measures available and assess these alongside the Welsh Government's National performance indicators and Milestones.
+Audit Wales - Setting of Well-being Objectives Report 2022/23The Council will examine the performance measures available and assess these alongside the Welsh Government's National performance indicators and Milestones.The Council will examine the performance measures available and assess these alongside the Welsh Government's National performance indicators and Milestones.The Council will examine the performance measures available and assess these alongside the Welsh Government's National performance indicators and Milestones.These will enable the Council to provide an assessment of progress between the short term delivery /service plans and the longer term work which it is undertaking through other programmes such as the Gwent Public Services Board, Cardiff Capital Region.People, Policy & Transformation31st March 2024 Action No. Recommendation / Issue(s) Action Lead Service Area Anticipation Completion Date 9 Well-being Objectives Report 2022/23 As the Council develops the measures it will use to monitor progress against its Well-being objectives, it should ensure they reflect the sustainable development principle - for example enabling it to monitor: Progress against long and short-term objectives and Progress against objectives that cut across multiple of its own services and other performance measures available and assess these alongside the Welsh Government's National performance indicators and Milestones.
 These will enable the Council to provide an assessment of progress between the short term delivery /service plans and the longer term work which it is undertaking through other programmes such as the Gwent Public Services Board, Cardiff Capital 31 st March 2024